May 18th to May 27th, 2026

 10 Days and 9 Nights

-Monday, May 18 - Tonight, board your overnight flight from your chosen U.S. gateway to London.
-If you’re booking your own ticket, make sure your flight arrives before 10:00 am the next morning.
+Monday, May 18 - This evening, board your overnight flight from your chosen U.S. gateway to London.
+If you book your own ticket, please ensure your flight arrives before 10:00 am the next morning.

 Overnight: Plane

-Tuesday, May 19 - Upon arriving at Heathrow, you’ll be greeted and transferred to our hotel in central London.
-Depending on your arrival time, your room might not be ready, so we’ll start with an introduction to the city and a visit to the fascinating Garden Museum.
-Housed in a restored medieval church along the Thames, the museum celebrates Britain’s rich gardening heritage and provides a perfect first look at the artistry we’ll explore during our trip.
-Afterward, please return to the hotel to refresh and unpack before we meet this evening for a welcome reception and dinner.
+Tuesday, May 19 - Upon arrival at Heathrow, you’ll be greeted and transferred to our hotel in the heart of London.
+Depending on your arrival time, your room may not be immediately ready, so we’ll begin with an introduction to the city and a visit to the fascinating Garden Museum.
+Housed in a restored medieval church along the Thames, the museum celebrates Britain’s rich gardening heritage and offers a perfect first glimpse into the artistry we’ll explore throughout our journey.
+Returning to the hotel, you’ll have time to refresh and unpack before we gather this evening for a welcome reception and dinner.

 (D) Overnight: London

-Wednesday, May 20 - Today is dedicated to the world’s most renowned garden event: the Chelsea Flower Show.
-Thanks to our membership in the Royal Horticultural Society, we gain access on the members-only day, when crowds are fewer, and the atmosphere feels especially exclusive.
-Wander at your leisure among show gardens designed by the world’s top landscape artists, each a stunning showcase of creativity and horticultural mastery.
-If you wish, walk a short distance to the Chelsea Physic Garden, founded in 1673, where centuries of botanical history unfold in a peaceful setting.
+Wednesday, May 20 - Today is devoted to the world’s most celebrated garden event: the Chelsea Flower Show.
+Thanks to our membership in the Royal Horticultural Society, we enjoy entry on members-only day, when the crowds are fewer, and the atmosphere feels wonderfully exclusive.
+Meander at your leisure among show gardens designed by the finest landscape artists in the world, each one a dazzling jewel of creativity and horticultural mastery.
+If you wish, wander a short distance to the Chelsea Physic Garden, founded in 1673, where centuries of botanical history unfold in a tranquil oasis.
 This evening is free for you to explore London at your own pace.

 (B) Overnight: London